marcohamersma/nebula.css/readme-src/readme-header.md

 As of now, the module is not yet done and published.

 ### arguments
 1. `modules`: An array of modules to render for this build.
 Defaults to `['banner', 'config', 'mixins', 'reset', 'helpers', 'base']`.
+This is also exported as `nebula.defaultModules`.
 2. `pathName`: The path that the end result needs to be written to.
 This _can be left blank_, it will cause the callback to return the css itself.
 Otherwise it returns the pathname.
 3. `config`: Allows you to overwrite the configuration variables found in `config.scss`.
 However, it will cause changes to that file and `styles.scss` to be ignored (since we're basically constructing a new base file).
 Expects an object, values will be combined with `lib/base-config.js`.
 4. `callback`: function to be executed after the output has been generated.